 I Have Many Teachers.

-Not long ago I taught yoga to a group of women at a half-way house.
+Not long ago, I taught yoga to a group of women at a half-way house.
 Recently released from prison, they were living in a confinement home run by nuns.
 One of the women was very fit and had little patience for learning pranayama or asana.
 She asked me “What is the point?
 It’s not a very good work out”.
 I am fond of saying that yoga is not a workout as much as a work-in.
 But this time, I told her “People always talk about getting a yoga butt.
 It’s not so much about getting a good butt.
 It’s more about getting your head out of your butt”.
 The nun who was practicing with us at the time ducked her head to smile.
-Yoga encourages us to WAKE UP.
+Yoga encourages us to be fully present.
 It’s about being present to yourself in all your imperfection.
 We practice yoga to be good at life.

 I have made tremendous strides with my alignment and in my awareness of where I am in space after decades of practice.
 However, recently in class I was instructed to move through a vinyasa flow to a breath count of five in and five out.
 It was not easy.
 It came as a revelation to me that slowing down can make things harder.
 At the end of class, I noticed I wasn’t alone in struggling to move so slowly and consciously.
 So many of us were challenged by that simple adjustment to our practice.
 I think of the advice my mother once gave me.
 When angry, count to ten before speaking.
 I can’t always manage it, but when I do I always feel better.
 This is why I practice yoga.
 I hope it will help me take advantage of the space between responding and reacting.
 I hope that it allows me to remember the lessons of lightness, precision, and unconditional love- especially off my mat where it counts the most.